legofanlovessayori/rinfox_ie8beta/README.md

 ### Omni.ja tweaks

-###### Thanks to a new update, now you can choose between Translations (coming soon) and style of pages (Internet Explorer 7 style or Internet Explorer 8 style).
+###### Thanks to a new update, now you can choose between Translations and style of pages (Internet Explorer 7 style or Internet Explorer 8 style).
 Pick whichever you like and make sure to start copying only the "chrome" folder as instructed below.
 1. Go to Firefox installation folder (usually inside C:\Program Files\Mozilla Firefox) > browser folder.
 There you should find a file called omni.ja.
 Simply open it with WinRar or 7Zip and extract it somewhere on your Desktop.
 2. Copy and replace "chrome" folder inside the extracted files.
 3. Take all folders and zip it back(do not create have extra folders).
 Change extension from .zip to .ja.